AgenticSciML: Collaborative Multi-Agent Systems for Emergent Discovery in Scientific Machine Learning: Results

 To demonstrate the capabilities of our multi-agent SciML system, we evaluate its performance on a challenging set of benchmark problems on physics-informed machine learning and operator learning.
 The problems include:

-\begin{enumerate} \item \textbf{Discontinuous Function Approximation (\ref{sec:func_approx}):} Learning a piecewise oscillatory function with discontinuities from data using neural networks. \item \textbf{Solving Poisson Equation on L-shaped Domain with PINN (\ref{sec:poisson_l}):} Using Physics-Informed Neural Networks (PINNs) to solve the Poisson equation on an L-shaped domain. \item \textbf{Solving Burger's Equation using PINN (\ref{sec:burger}):} Using PINNs to solve the time-dependent nonlinear Burger's equation with periodic boundary conditions and a challenging initial condition. \item \textbf{Antiderivative Operator Learning (\ref{sec:antideriv}):} Learning a neural operator that maps input functions to their antiderivatives, generalizing to unseen functions. \item \textbf{Multiple-input Operator Learning for Reaction-Diffusion Equation (\ref{sec:multiop}):} Learning a neural operator that maps multiple input functions (diffusion coefficient and source term) to the solution of a reaction-diffusion equation over time. \item \textbf{Reconstruction of 2D Cylinder Wake Vorticity Field from Sparse and Noisy Observations (\ref{sec:cylinder_wake}):} Using neural networks to reconstruct the vorticity field behind a cylinder from only 4 sensors and noisy measurement. \end{enumerate}
+\begin{enumerate} \item \textbf{Discontinuous Function Approximation (\ref{sec:func_approx}):} Learning a piecewise oscillatory function with discontinuities from data using neural networks. \item \textbf{Solving Poisson Equation on L-shaped Domain with PINN (\ref{sec:poisson_l}):} Using Physics-Informed Neural Networks (PINNs) to solve the Poisson equation on an L-shaped domain. \item \textbf{Solving Burger's Equation using PINN (\ref{sec:burger}):} Using PINNs to solve the time-dependent nonlinear Burger's equation with periodic boundary conditions and a challenging initial condition. \item \textbf{Antiderivative Operator Learning (\ref{sec:antideriv}):} Learning a neural operator that maps input functions to their antiderivatives, generalizing to unseen functions. \item \textbf{Multiple-input Operator Learning for Reaction-Diffusion Equation (\ref{sec:multiop}):} Learning a neural operator that maps multiple input functions (diffusion coefficient and source term) to the solution of a reaction-diffusion equation over time. \item \textbf{Reconstruction of 2D Cylinder Wake Vorticity Field from Sparse and Noisy Observations (\ref{sec:cylinder_wake}):} Using neural networks to reconstruct the vorticity field behind a cylinder from only 4 sensors and noisy measurements. \end{enumerate}

 These problems are designed to encourage original thinking from the agents and be solved with novel SciML techniques.
-Detailed setups and results for each problem are provided in the Appendix.
+Detailed setups and results for each problem are provided in Supplementary Materials.
 All problems use the same knowledge base and similar agent parameters.
 Below, we summarize key findings across all experiments.